manifold-systems/manifold/manifold-deps-parent/manifold-science/README.md

 # Rational Numbers

-The `Rational` class in the `manifold.science.util` package is similar to `BigDecimal` in that it can model rational numbers with arbitrary precision.
-However `Rational` differs from `BigDecimal` in that it models a rational number as the quotient of two `BigIntenger` numbers.
+The `Rational` class in the `manifold.science.util` package is similar to `BigDecimal` in that it models rational numbers with arbitrary precision.
+However, `Rational` differs from `BigDecimal` in that it models a rational number as the quotient of two `BigIntenger` numbers.
 This has the advantage of maintaining what is otherwise a repeating decimal for values such as `1/3`.
 For instance, dividing a number by 3 then later multiplying that number by 3 should result in the original number without rounding errors.
-While you can handle rounding with `BigDecimal`, using `Rational` can be less error prone in some cases especially when working with equations.
-For this reason, all the Dimensions and Units defined in the `manifold.science` package use `Rational`.
+While you can handle rounding with `BigDecimal`, using `Rational` can be less error prone in some cases particularly when working with equations.
+For this reason, all the dimensions and units defined in the `manifold.science` package use `Rational`.
 [Feedback](https://github.com/manifold-systems/manifold/issues) on this subject is welcome!

->Note as a performance measure this class does *not* maintain its value in reduced form.
+>Note, as a performance measure `Rational` does *not* maintain its value in reduced form.
 You must call `reduce()` to get a separate instance for the reduced form.
 Call `isReduced()` to determine if an instance is in reduced form.

 Use the `CoercionConstants` and `MetricScaleUnit` classes to conveniently use literal values as `Rational` numbers: